-The gross burn rate is simply a measure of how much a company is spending per month.
-You can obtain this by adding all of your operating expenses, which include salaries, bills for electricity and other utilities, rental, and additional overhead costs.
+The gross burn rate is simply a measure of how much a company spends per month.
+You can obtain this by adding all of your operating expenses, which include salaries, bills for electricity and other utilities, and rental and additional overhead costs.
 You then divide your cash or venture capital by the total amount of operating expenses.

 This formula sums up the computation for the gross burn rate:

-So, if a company has US$100,000 in its account, and its monthly operating expenses is US$10,000, its gross burn rate is ten months.
-That means that it will take ten months of operation before its cash runs out.
+So, if a company has US$100,000 in its account, and its monthly operating expenses is US$10,000, its gross burn rate is 10 months.
+That means that it will take 10 months of operation before its cash runs out.

 Type #2: Net Burn Rate

 The net burn rate, meanwhile, measures the sustainability of a business and answers the question, “How long can a business continue operating until revenue picks up?”
 You can determine it using the following formula:

 Net Burn Rate = Venture Capital Cash ÷ Monthly Operating Loss